Nuttonymous/MUFRF-/README.md

-This repository is just making a landing page for the science center
+This repository is just making a landing page for the science instrument center